adamantine007/padloper-base/README.md

 ----------------
 First you must build project with Maven, then deploy assembled `.war` file on some application server, run your browser and go to `localhost/index.html`

- I prefere Apache Tomcat servlet container, because very easy to configure this framework and start to work.
+I prefere Apache Tomcat servlet container, because it is very easy to configure this framework and start to work.

 What you can
 ----------------